itsantonle/LongDrome_Game/README.md

 ```

-**right**: The right boundary of the palindrome that extends the farthest.

 ```ts
 P = [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]  // All radii start at 0